KiwiSingh/KiwisSiriShortcuts/README.md

 ## 1. Activate Siri Pro Mode

 Functionally equivalent to SiriGPT, but much easier to use.
+Original template forked from SiriGPT.

 ### Usage: